guychenya/cognate/README.md

 export ANTHROPIC_API_KEY='sk-ant-api03-...'

 # Use with --debug to save logs to file
-claudish --monitor --debug "your task"
+cognate --monitor --debug "your task"

-# Logs are saved to: logs/claudish_TIMESTAMP.log
+# Logs are saved to: logs/cognate_TIMESTAMP.log
 ```

 **Example Output:**